apigee/apigee-remote-service-cli/README.md

     apigee-remote-service-cli provision --organization $ORG --environment $ENV --developer-email $EMAIL --runtime $RUNTIME --token $TOKEN

-_Tip_
-The CLI can parse the overrides.yaml file from your Hybrid setup to avoid having to specify your organization, environment, and runtime.

-    apigee-remote-service-cli provision --hybrid-config $OVERRIDES --developer-email $EMAIL --token $TOKEN

 ### Apigee OPDK

 If you are running Apigee Private Cloud (OPDK), you'll need to specify